putman-a/SGBA-5_example_analysis/docs/02-descriptive-analysis.md

 __Note:__
 This table assumes you have recorded the gendered aspects of health items as 0 being the most feminine score and 100 being the most masculine score.

 For the simulated dataset represented in the density plots above, the mean score for the **gender identity** item was 50.2 and 46.8 for the **gender role** item.
-This means that when reporting descriptive statistics on the simulated sample we could report that: <span style="color:purple">“*The simulated sample was not strongly skewed on a feminine to masculine continuum for either the gender identity or gender role measures from the SGBA-5*”</span>.
+This means that when reporting descriptive statistics on the simulated sample we could report that: <span style="color:purple">*"The simulated sample was not strongly skewed on a feminine to masculine continuum for either the gender identity or gender role measures from the SGBA-5"*</span>.

 ## Descriptive Table of SGBA-5 Responses